MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 versioning conflicts is to target the lowest version of `Newtonsoft.Json` across the PowerShell versions you wish to target.

-For example, PowerShell 6.2.6 and PowerShell 7.0.2 both currently use Newtonsoft.Json version 12.0.3.
-So, to create a module targeting Windows PowerShell, PowerShell 6 and PowerShell 7, you would target Newtonsoft.Json 12.0.3 as a dependency and include it in your built module.
-When the module is loaded in PowerShell 6 or 7, PowerShell's own Newtonsoft.Json assembly is already loaded.
+For example, PowerShell 6.2.6 and PowerShell 7.0.2 both currently use `Newtonsoft.Json` version 12.0.3.
+So, to create a module targeting Windows PowerShell, PowerShell 6, and PowerShell 7, you would target `Newtonsoft.Json` 12.0.3 as a dependency and include it in your built module.
+When the module is loaded in PowerShell 6 or 7, PowerShell's own `Newtonsoft.Json` assembly is already loaded.
-And it is, at least, the version required for your module, so resolution succeeds.
+Also, it is at least the version required for your module, so resolution succeeds.
 In Windows PowerShell, the assembly isn't already present in PowerShell.
-So it's loaded from your module folder instead.
+So, it's loaded from your module folder instead.

 Generally, when targeting a concrete PowerShell package, like `Microsoft.PowerShell.Sdk` or